Sakshamwane/Data-Structures-Algorithms-in-CPP/README.md

 # Data-Structures-in-CPP
-This repositories contain programs of various data structures in C++ language.
+This repositories contain various data structures & algorithms solutions to questions I have solved on leetcode using C++ language.
 All the codes are created by me and are well commented for better understanding.

 <!---LeetCode Topics Start-->
 # LeetCode Topics